-Upon receipt of a report, the Title IX Coordinator will promptly contact the Complainant to discuss the availability of Supportive Measures, consider the Complainant's wishes with respect to Supportive Measures, explain to the Complainant the process for filing a Formal Complaint as outlined in this Policy, and respect the Complainant's wishes with respect to whether to investigate unless the Title IX Coordinator determines it is necessary to pursue the complaint in light of a health or safety concern for the community.
+Upon receipt of a report, the Title IX Coordinator and Director of Institutional Equity will promptly contact the Complainant to discuss the availability of Supportive Measures, consider the Complainant's wishes with respect to Supportive Measures, explain to the Complainant the process for filing a Formal Complaint as outlined in this Policy, and respect the Complainant's wishes with respect to whether to investigate unless the Title IX Coordinator and Director of Institutional Equity determines it is necessary to pursue the complaint in light of a health or safety concern for the community.
 The Complainant will also be provided with a written explanation of rights and options.